 Michelle (my beloved other half) and I eat gluten free at least 98% of the time.
 So for gluten week on the blog, I asked Michelle to come up with a few of her favorite gluten free recipes.
 Enjoy!

 Hummus is delicious.
-Traditionally something found throughout the Middle East, these days you can find it every market.
+Traditionally something found throughout the Middle East, these days you can find it in every market.
 This naturally gluten free food is traditionally served with pita bread, but I love it with fresh vegetables.
 It also makes a great spread on a sandwich instead of other condiments.
 And although I’m ashamed to admit it, I have been known to eat spoonfuls of hummus all by itself.

 But don’t just be dazzled by how good it tastes.
 Hummus is loaded with fiber, which helps to regulate blood sugar.
 It’s also packed with protein, high in magnesium, folate, and iron.

 2 cups prepared garbanzo beans (either boiled or canned)

 3 tablespoons extra virgin olive oil